 If your team doesn't use a pull request-based workflow, no problem!
 Check out the Master Branch Workflows section of this article to learn more about using Code Climate with a single branch workflow.

-We’ll dive into test coverage a bit later.
-For now, let’s look at how the pass/fail status fits into your workflow.
+Let’s look at how the pass/fail status fits into your workflow.

-The Code Climate workflow steps are:
+The Quality workflow steps are:

 - Open a pull request against your default branch.